-Growing your own herbs is easy gardening fun that anyone can do.
-Whatever space you have to work with - whether it’s a sunny windowsill, a container, raised beds, or a border - delicious and fragrant herbs can be grown in the smallest of spaces.
+Growing herbs is easy gardening fun that anyone can do.
+Delicious and fragrant, they can be grown in the smallest of spaces.
 All you need is a pot, some compost and seeds to get growing herbs that will help add incredible flavour to your home cooking.

 Let us show you how to get started.

 April is the best time to sow many herb seeds.
 Most herbs can be grown from seed and doing this will ensure that your plants are strong, sturdy and full of flavour.

 There are plenty of delicious herbs that can be grown from seed.
 Here are some of our favourites:

 Tender and full of warmth, basil is available in several varieties suitable for eating, each with its own distinctive taste.
 Even the flowers are edible and taste like the leaves but slightly milder.
 These flowers can be bright white, pale pink or a delicate lavender depending on the type.